biocorecrg/ExOrthist/README.md

 Arguments:
 ------------
 ### params.config file
-For the pipeline to run, a params.config file with the following format has to be present in the working directory or specified with the **???** flag:
+For the pipeline to run, a params.config file with the following format has to be present in the working directory.
 A template of the params.config file is provided together with the pipeline.
 ```
 params {